balena-io/docs/pages/learn/welcome/concepts.md

 ### Fleet

-A set of releases and a set of devices, encompassing the code and history of the code that applies to a fleet.
+A group of devices sharing the same releases, variables, configuration, settings and members.

 ### Service

-An independently deployable component of a fleet, packaged into a Docker image and run as a container.
+A component of a release, packaged into a Docker image and run as a container.

 ### Device supervisor